mkhanal1/aws-remediation/Readme.md

 ## FAQ
   1. Do we need to provide extra permissions to already existing Qualys role?
-      * No. However, a new role will be created for lambda function so that it can act on resources to remediate them.
-The list of permissions is mentioned in [lambdarole.json](/Config/lambdarole.json)
+      - No. However, a new role will be created for lambda function so that it can act on resources to remediate them.
+The list of permissions is mentioned in [lambdarole.json](/Config/lambdarole.json) file.
   2. Can we add our own modules?
-      * Yes, we can build your own lambda functions against unsupported modules or build a different remediation action against the supported module.
-You will have to store it under [Remediation](/Remediation) folder
+      - Yes, we can build your own lambda functions against unsupported modules or build a different remediation action against the supported module.
+You will have to store it under [Remediation](/Remediation) folder.
   3. How will the new update/modules be cascaded to us?
-      * This GitHub Readme will be updated with new modules which can be imported under [Remediation](/Remediation) folder or customer can re run the CloudFormation template.
+      - This GitHub Readme will be updated with new modules which can be imported under [Remediation](/Remediation) folder or customer can re run the CloudFormation template.
   4. How can we disable remediation for few controls?
-      * Yes, you can disable remediation for controls.
+      - Yes, you can disable remediation for controls.
 For multiple account mode, the disabled remediation for controls will be applicable for all accounts.